Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Literature review

-Next, we focus on research related to pharmaceutical supply chains. \cite{NASEM2022} proposes a framework to improve resilience that includes a mix of mitigation, preparedness, response, and awareness interventions.
-In particular, they recommend international treaties and diversification of supply chains to protect patients from supply interruptions.
+Next, we focus on research related to pharmaceutical supply chains. \citet{NASEM2022} proposes a framework to improve resilience that includes a mix of mitigation, preparedness, response, and awareness interventions.
+They recommend international treaties and diversification of supply chains to protect patients from supply interruptions.
 Modeling studies mainly focus on optimizing operations and inventory management \citep{Franco2017,Blossey2021}.
 Those that include uncertainty generally consider uncertainty in demand \citep{Blossey2021}.
 Regulatory uncertainty, such as market authorization \citep{HANSEN2015}, is also considered.

-Among supply chain design models, recent studies consider uncertainty and disruptions. \cite{Tucker2020} propose stochastic programs that include disruptions in multiple echelons and recovery time and study the effects of domestic policies to reduce drug shortages. \cite{LiJinfeng2023} propose a distributionally robust optimization model that considers uncertainty in demand and non-shortage costs. \cite{Tucker2022} develop closed-form expressions for supply chain reliability and study the effects of reliability on shortages, average time-to-shortage, and average time-to-recover.
-Some studies focus on particular aspects of pharmaceuticals, such as perishability, e.g., \cite{Zandkarimkhani2020}; uncertainty is generally considered in demand and cost (fixed, inventory, and transportation).
+Among supply chain design models, recent studies consider uncertainty and disruptions. \citet{Tucker2020} propose stochastic programs that include disruptions in multiple echelons and recovery time and study the effects of domestic policies to reduce drug shortages. \citet{LiJinfeng2023} propose a distributionally robust optimization model that considers uncertainty in demand and non-shortage costs. \citet{Tucker2022} develop closed-form expressions for supply chain reliability.
+Some studies focus on particular aspects of pharmaceuticals, such as perishability, e.g., \citet{Zandkarimkhani2020}; uncertainty is generally considered in demand and cost (fixed, inventory, and transportation).